 Of course the great story of the week, or rather the most notable, is that of Trump’s election to the White House.
 Much like Brexit, all fingers were pointing to Clinton, but because of Brexit, I never abandoned the possibility of it occuring, however stange and deluded it seemed all but a year ago.
 After all that has happened in recent months, I find it strange that I still find myself surprised.

-Of all the campaigns, referndums and elections I have witnessed in my liftime, this is possibly the divisive (and Brexit second).
+Of all the campaigns, referendums and elections I have witnessed in my liftime, this is possibly the divisive (and Brexit second).
 Two candidates, polling first and second for least popular candidate on record, fighting it out only for the even more popular one to win.
 The United States has elected a man, who brags about groping women, who has an open distrust on minority groupings whether Hispanic, LGBT or Black, and who has declared war on the entire political class with barely an ally in sight.
 Condemned by his party, by the media and by foreign dignitarites.
 It makes the Brexit choice look like a challenge.
 Will he be able to do all the things he has claimed he wants to?
 I doubt it.
 Does he want to do all the things he has said he wants to?
 Again, I doubt it.
-Is his election of dissillussionment with the establishment and a desire for an alternative no matter how bad or gory?
+Is his election of dissillussionment with the establishment and a desire for an alternative no matter how bad?
 I think so.

 My reasoning here is reinforced by his over-conciliatory and humbling acceptance of the result this morning; calling for unity, congratulating his opponent, and wishing all Americans well for the future.
 A stark contrast from even yesterday.
 Whether or not he will be a good President is yet to be seen.
 What is evident though, is that the system needs reform, and the public command it.